 Finally I discovered what mattered most: the combination of technology and education…

-Today I am working at Deloitte as a Delivery Specialist.
+Today I am working at EPYC as a Learning Architect.

 I have two kids, a girl and a boy.
 They make sure I enjoy my life at home… (half of the time)

-Leaving the cave by Dieter is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Leaving the cave by Dieter is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Based on a work at blog.dblancquaert.be.